BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 These settings should give good-quality outputs, at the expense of slightly longer generation times.
 (But remember: garbage in, garbage out.)

-### Why naked and neutral?
+### Why neutral and naked?

 I like to make input images that are as "neutral" as possible, so that SD learns the essence of them without also learning things that we might want to change for variety in image generation prompts.
 So, I try to avoid generating images that contain things like glasses, earrings, necklaces, and so on, that might bias later generation to include those same items.

 I also choose to generate the training input images without clothes, because I want to train the base concept of a hypothetical human that I can then add any clothing or accessories to via custom prompts later on.
 SD has seen a lot of humans wearing a lot of different clothes, but it has never seen your custom character naked, so that's what we'll give it as input, for the most flexibility.
-(In practice, we're primarily going to be using generated images of our character's face and shoulders.
-However, I still find it easier if these images are defined to be naked.)
+(In practice, we're mostly going to be generating images of our character's face and shoulders, but I still find it easier if these images are defined to be naked, so that the shoulders are bare and we don't need to describe any clothing in the images.)

 I also use a neutral gray background in all my input images, to keep the training focused on the character on the foreground.
 (We'll tell SD that we used a neutral gray background later on, so that it doesn't learn "neutral gray background" as part of the character's attributes.)